piecyk/piecyk.github.io/_posts/2014-11-18-testing-angularjs.md

 date:   2014-11-18 23:57:00
 categories: angularjs test
 ---
 In era of everyone is saying at every talk and meetup etc...
-"Agile and TDD" as a religion, do people write code in TDD?
+'Agile and TDD' as a religion, do people write code in TDD?
 I know it's hard... but we know the reward in later stages of project.

 For me best place to start writing TDD is in AngularJS service/factory abstraction.